VVVVVan/mcts_improve/README.md

     - The `checkpoint` in `args` is the file that store all the trainning data including best one.
 Please add this folder in `.gitignore` as you push.
 Thanks!
 - `play.py` Play the game in two players by using the NN trained in each iteration (including rejected ones).
 - `plot.py` Plot the final plots, need at least one arg for this to run, see `run.sh` for examples.
+- `run.sh` The example run bash.
+- `20_6Othello` File with all results of 6*6 Othello game in 20 iterations.

 - `othello` The directory with game info inside*.
 - `Coach.py` The class do the self play and learning*.
 - `Arena.py` The class make two player pit with each other*.
 - `Game.py` The base Class of game*.
 - `NeuralNet.py` The base Class of neural net for game*.
-- `20_6Othello` File with all results of 6*6 Othello game in 20 iterations.
-- `run.sh` The example run bash.
 - `utils.py` Some useful functions*.

 ## Running
-When you try to run, the varibale you can change are:
+When you try to run, the varibales that you can change are:
 - All the variable in `args` in `main.py`, `play.py`.
-    - The `checkpoint` in `main.py` and `play.py` must match for the players to use proper NN.
+    - The `checkpoint` and `numIters` in `main.py` and `play.py` must match for the players to use proper NN.
 - The game could be 6\*6 or 8\*8.
 ```
 python3 main.py # > outputfile